 Please click the link above for more information on Advanced Dining Reservations.

-FastPass+ is a feature that comes included with your park ticket to reserve your spot in line for select Disney attractions ahead of time.
+Genie+/Lighting Lane+ is a feature that is an add-on cost to your park ticket to reserve your spot in line for select Disney attractions ahead of time.

 Extra Magic Hours